S3 method for class 'psem'

 Returns information necessary to interpret piecewise structural equation models, including tests of directed separation, path coefficients, information criterion values, and R-squared values of individual models.

-# S3 method for psem
+# S3 method for class 'psem'

 summary(